-We have been using the Nescafe Dolce Gusto single serve coffee for about two years now and have found it an excellent system for making great coffee and hot chocolate.
-At home we enjoy both, but in particular the Chococino hot chocolate in the evening, especially in the winter.
+We have been using the Nescafe Dolce Gusto single-serve coffee for about two years now and have found it an excellent system for making great coffee and hot chocolate.
+At home, we enjoy both, particularly the Chococino hot chocolate in the evening, especially in the winter.

-For us the Chococino covers all the bases with a great taste, a good quality milk capsule and a real smooth and rich chocolate that Nescafe describe as “silky smooth” and “hot chocolate heaven” – which we would have to agree.
-From the different hot chocolates we have tried over the years from the instant jar through to making it yourself, we have this the best for taste, quality and ease to make.
+For us, the Chococino covers all the bases with a great taste, a good quality milk capsule and smooth and rich chocolate that Nescafe describe as “silky smooth” and “hot chocolate heaven” – which we would have to agree.
+From the different hot chocolates we have tried over the years, from the instant jar to making it yourself, we have this the best for taste, quality and ease to make.

 So the making of your Chococino really could not be much easier.